mytestbed/omf_rc_shm/README.md

 # OmfRcShm

-An extension to OmfRc provides support for structure health monitoring project
+An extension to the OMF RC, which provides support for the Structure Health Monitoring (SHM) project.

 ## Installation